Axway/platform-management-docs/content/en/docs/release_notes/12_08_00_relnotes.md

 ## New feature

-* Administrators of organizations which are entitled to multiple marketpalces may now remove unneeded marketplaces from the *Marketplaces* view.
+* Administrators of organizations which are entitled to multiple marketplaces may now remove unneeded marketplaces from the *Marketplaces* view.

 ## Fixed issues